aliyakpv/puzzle-rush/README.md

 ## Puzzle rush
-This personal project is puzzle game
+This personal project is snake game

 ## To start
 1. Clone the Repository